 Roasted buttered salmon

 - 1 shallot

 - 1 tbsp capers

 - Sea salt and freshly ground black pepper

-- Melt the butter in a small saucepan.
+- Melt the butter in a small saucepan, preferably one without a non-stick base so you can clearly see the butter’s colour.
 As it melts, finely slice your lemon and the shallot.
 Rinse the capers.

 - Once the butter is sizzling add the lemon and shallot slices, toss them in the butter and cook for a couple of minutes, until the butter starts to brown.
 Add the capers and cook for a further minute.
 Stir in the oil, season, then pour it all over the salmon fillets.